Updated: April 2018

 If you don’t already know, find out if your vehicle is part of the Takata airbags recall.
 The best way to do this is by checking with an official dealer for the make of your car.
 There is also information available on the government's recalls website (external link) , and owners of Japanese used imports should also check the Rightcar website (external link) for a list of Japanese domestic market vehicle makes and models subject to the Takata airbags recall.
+(Note that because of a lack of information from some manufacturers, not all cars with disabled airbags will have a note added to their Rightcar entry)

 The Takata airbags recall was announced in 2013.
 Toyota NZ informed us that the practice of disabling airbags on their vehicles began in 2015 in response to public concerns in Japan about wait times for replacement airbags as part of the Takata recall.
+Other manufacturers may have done this at a similar time.

-If it was imported from Japan, confirm when it was imported into New Zealand.
+If your vehicle was imported from Japan, confirm when it was imported into New Zealand.
 The easiest way to do this is to check the date it was first registered in New Zealand.
 You can find this on the vehicle licence (rego) label on the windscreen – see the diagram below.

-More detailed information will be published on our website, as it becomes available.
 Owners of Toyota and Mazda used imported vehicles from Japan can check their licence plate on the Rightcar website (external link) to find out if their car has had its passenger airbag disabled.

 It’s important to note that only a percentage of vehicles will have had their front passenger airbags disabled, but all vehicles that fit the criteria should be checked.
 Your vehicle manufacturer’s representative in New Zealand (such as a local dealership) will be able to provide advice about this.

-Please note that if your car has (or had, to your knowledge) a Japanese sticker or placard fitted to the passenger sun visor like the examples below, it has had its passenger airbag disabled.
+If your car has (or had, to your knowledge) a Japanese sticker or placard fitted to the passenger sun visor like the examples below, it has had its passenger airbag disabled.

-We were advised very recently by Toyota’s New Zealand operation that they had identified this issue in used imports and we acted immediately to investigate it.
+We were advised by Toyota’s New Zealand operation that they had identified this issue in used imports and we acted immediately to investigate it.
 We understand that Toyota also informed the New Zealand representatives of other manufacturers at that time.

 As a safety regulator, we have a number of different roles.
-We are responsible for setting entry certification requirements which will act as a means of ensuring no further vehicles enter New Zealand with disabled airbags.
+We are responsible for setting entry certification requirements which act as a means of ensuring no further vehicles enter New Zealand with disabled airbags.

 We also support manufacturers in carrying out recalls – in this situation we are working with representatives of both the new car importers (manufacturers) and the importers of used vehicles to ensure appropriate action is taken.
 This includes gathering and publishing information, where available, about which cars were recorded in Japan as having had their airbags disabled.
-This information will be published on our website as it becomes available.

 This is ultimately a question of consumer law, and the Consumer Protection website (external link) provides advice on consumer protection matters.
 For more information contact the Ministry of Business, Innovation & Employment (MBIE) on freephone 0508 426 678 (0508 4 CONSUMER) or by email.
 You could also discuss this with your motor vehicle dealer, as they may have a view.
 Toyota NZ, for example, has advised which Toyota vehicles are affected and that its authorised dealers will cover the reconnection of disabled airbags in Toyota vehicles (or replacement of recalled airbags at that time, if possible).

-We have amended entry certification requirements, which all imported used vehicles from Japan must go through.
+In 2016 we amended entry certification requirements, which all imported used vehicles from Japan must go through.
 Additional checking of potentially affected vehicles is now required and disabled airbags must be reconnected before vehicles can be certified for use on New Zealand roads.

 Due to the way this modification was done in Japan, there is no way of knowing it had happened without additional checks.
 The modification involved disconnecting the airbag and placing an extra component into the electronics that meant the car’s self-diagnostic systems registered the airbag as being in the vehicle and that it was functioning.